-Casa Cuatro, San Jose #4, Centro, Guanajuato (a block up from the post office) hosts chamber or jazz (usually 7PM Saturday evenings), readings in English and Spanish (last Wednesday of the month September through May), and various other cultural activities.
+Casa Cuatro, San Jose #4, Centro, Guanajuato (a block up from the post office) hosts chamber or jazz (usually 7PM Saturday evenings), monthly readings in English and Spanish (October through May), and various other cultural activities.
 To stay up-to-date with their events friend them on Facebook.

-Live in the past and sip tea in Casa Cuatro’s antique shop.
-Or pretend you’re in the South of France and have lunch or dinner at Casa Cuatro’s El Midi.
-A Casa Cuatro breakfast place is due to open in early July.
+Pretend you’re in the South of France and have brunch, lunch, or dinner at Casa Cuatro’s El Midi.

 El Viejo Zaguán.
 Calle Positos 64.
 Art openings and other events in a beautiful colonial building.
 Shop for crafts, music, art, and books.
 Nibble Mexican wedding cookies in their Patio Café.
 To learn of their events, friend them on Facebook.
 Co-owner Ana’s father paints replicas of crowned nun portraits.
 Does this nun look dubious about being cloistered for life?

 Museo Iconográfico del Quijote, Manuel Doblado # 1 (To the right of the Iglesia San Francisco) hosts chamber concerts Thursday evenings and various other cultural activities, including Suzuki recitals.
 For the latest, click here.